 Maintaining a central repository for educational ESD control materials will help your employees keep current or answer questions that may occur outside the formal training sessions.
-Materials in such a repository might include
+Materials in such a repository might include:

-- Material from initial and recurring training sessions - ESD Association or internal bulletins or newsletters - DVDs or CDs - Computer based training materials - Technical papers, studies, standards (e.g. ESD Association, IEC, JEDEC), test methods and technical reports - ESD control material and equipment product technical data sheets
+- Material from initial and recurring training sessions - ESD Association or internal bulletins or newsletters - DVDs or CDs - Computer-based training materials - Technical papers, studies, standards (e.g., ESD Association, IEC, JEDEC), test methods and technical reports - ESD control material and equipment product technical data sheets

-In addition, a knowledgeable person in the organization should be available to answer trainee questions once they have begun working.
+Also, a knowledgeable person in the organization should be available to answer trainee questions once they have begun working.

-4. Test, certify and retrain
+4. Test, certify, and retrain.

-Your training should assure comprehension, material retention and emphasize the importance of the effort.
-If properly implemented, testing and certification motivates and builds employee pride.
+Your training should assure comprehension, material retention, and emphasize the importance of the effort.
+If properly implemented, testing and certification motivate and builds employee pride.
 Retraining or refresher training is an ongoing process that reinforces, reminds, and provides opportunities for implementing new or improved procedures.
-Establish a system to highlight when employees are due for retraining, retesting, or recertification.
+Establish a system to highlight when employees are due for retraining, retesting or recertification.

-5. Feedback, compliance verification, and measurement
+5. Feedback, compliance verification, and measurement.

-Motivate and provide the mechanism for program improvement.
-Sharing yield or productivity, quality, and reliability data with employees demonstrates the effectiveness of the program and of their efforts.
+Motivate and provide a mechanism for program improvement.
+Sharing yield or productivity, quality, and reliability data with employees demonstrates the effectiveness of the program and their efforts.
 Tracking these same numbers can indicate that it's time for retraining or whether modifications are required in the training program.

-Design and delivery of an effective ESD training program can be just as important as the procedures and materials used in your ESD control program.
+The design and delivery of an effective ESD training program can be just as important as the procedures and materials used in your ESD Control Program.
 Without an effective personnel training program, investments in ESD materials can be wasted.
-A training program that is built on identifiable and measurable performance goals helps assure employee understanding, implementation and success.
+A training program built on identifiable and measurable performance goals helps assure employee understanding, employee implementation, and employee success.

-A key method of training effectiveness is observation of the operator in the EPA following ESD control procedures and precautions.
-Non-compliance with required ESD control program practices should be treated in the same manner of other impermissible actions that are handled through the company's disciplinary process.
-This includes verbal warnings, re-training, written warnings, and eventually re-assignment or termination.
+A key method of training effectiveness is the observation of the operator in the EPA following ESD control procedures and precautions.
+Non-compliance with required ESD Control Program practices should be treated in the same manner as other impermissible actions that are handled through the company's disciplinary process.
+This includes verbal warnings, retraining, written warnings, and eventually re-assignment or termination.